 Remington is getting a revitalized new playground and green space at 30th Street and Miles Avenue.
 This is the largest playground in our neighborhood and one of the most heavily-used on city Recreation & Parks property.
 A group of neighbors led by Rose Weeks, in collaboration with GRIA, decided to strengthen this neighborhood asset.
-Based on a survey of more than 60 neighbors and approximately 100 students, consultations with other users, and feedback at two community forums (March 3, 2016 and July 20, 2016) with approximately 40 total people in attendance, we developed several objectives for the renovation:
+Based on a survey of more than 60 neighbors and approximately 100 students from The GreenMount School, consultations with other users, and feedback at two community forums (March 3, 2016 and July 20, 2016) with approximately 40 total people in attendance, we developed several objectives for the renovation:

 - Provide safe play space for kids 2–5.